Barstow, California: History

 Troubles with the Paiute, Mojave, and Chemehuevi tribes followed, and from 1860 Camp Cady, a U.S. Army post 20 mi east of Barstow, was occupied sporadically until 1864, then permanently, by soldiers occupying other posts on the Mojave Road or patrolling in the region until 1871.
 Trading posts were established at Grapevines and Fish Ponds that supplied travelers on the roads and increasingly the miners that came into the Mojave Desert after the end of hostilities with the native people.

 Barstow's roots also lie in the rich mining history of the Mojave Desert following the discovery of gold and silver in the Owens Valley and in mountains to the east in the 1860s and 1870s.
 Due to the influx of miners arriving in Calico and Daggett, railroads were constructed to transport goods and people.
 The Southern Pacific built a line from Mojave, California through Barstow to Needles in 1883.
 In 1884, ownership of the line from Needles to Mojave was transferred to the Santa Fe Railroad.

 Paving the major highways through Barstow led to further development of the city.
 Much of its economy depends on transportation.
 Before the advent of the interstate highway system, Barstow was an important stop on both Routes 66 and 91.
 The two routes met in downtown Barstow and continued west together to Los Angeles.
+The intersection of U.S. Route 91 and U.S. Route 466 was among the busiest intersections in the country—with about 800 gallons of gasoline being pumped per day nearby, during the year before Interstate 40 was extended to bypass Barstow.
+By the end of the 20th century, U.S. Routes 40, 91, and 466 were renamed or truncated as to no longer cover California and Nevada—with Interstates 15 and 40 now being the main interstate highways going in and out of Barstow.